oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ## Data loss prevention

-Within the Microsoft 365 Compliance Center, Data Loss Prevention (DLP) policies can be configured to identify and protect Agency data and other sensitive information.
+Within the Microsoft 365 Compliance Center, Data Loss Prevention (DLP) policies can be configured to identify and protect organisation data and other sensitive information.
 DLP can be configured for multiple applications, such as:

 - Exchange Online,
 - SharePoint Online,